ThalesGroup/CipherTrust_Application_Protection/key_management/java/README.md

     java SecretKeySample <username> <password> <keyname> <groupname>
     ```

-1. Uploading a file to Amazon AWS S3
+1. Wrapping a key for exporting from Key Manager

     This sample shows how to *wrap* a key for exporting from the Key Manager using the **CADP JCE**.